-1 3.3.
+3.3.
 A GROWING COMMUNITY

 The City of Ottawa and the surrounding area has experienced significant growth in recent years.

-According to Statistics Canada, Ottawa had the highest growth rate (8.9%) among large municipalities in between the 2016 and 2021 national censuses - a period in which the City's population surpassed 1 million people, making it the fourth-largest city in the country.
+3 According to Statistics Canada, Ottawa had the highest growth rate (8.9%) among large population surpassed 1 million people, making it the fourth-largest city in the country.